Loading

 © The Authors.
 Published By: Blue Eyes Intelligence Engineering and Sciences Publication (BEIESP).
 This is an open access article under the CC-BY-NC-ND license (http://creativecommons.org/licenses/by-nc-nd/4.0/)

 Abstract: The concept of leadership is perhaps the most overused word, which has been harnessed with so many conceptual meanings, stakes and implications.
-In the various scientific articles, it has been understood as a structural characteristic of the personality, while many times it has been linked to the organizational conditions of the organization.
+In various scientific articles, it has been understood as a structural characteristic of personality, while it has also been linked to the organisational conditions of the organisation.
 Often, it has been approached as a behavioral characteristic.
-Given the proven research value of the concept of leadership, a deeper understanding of the nature of leadership can be extremely important.
-Leadership has been understood as a process of exercising social influence in an organization or group.
+Given the proven research value of the concept of leadership, a deeper understanding of its nature can be fundamental.
+Leadership has been defined as a process of exercising social influence within an organisation or group.
 In the same context, a leading individual (leader) will tend to initiate invisible and overt processes, where other individuals may be supported in starting and completing tasks.
-According to the above approach, a leader does not simply plan on the safe side, but leads by taking a significant, ongoing risk—of achieving overall goals or approaching total failure.
-Servant leadership can be an extremely important leadership philosophy to match the complex conditions of the modern environment.
-This was explored in the current paper, through the analysis of the global success of the Starbucks café chain.
+According to the above approach, a leader does not simply plan on the safe side; instead, they lead by taking a significant, ongoing risk of achieving overall goals or approaching total failure.
+Servant leadership can be a highly effective leadership philosophy for navigating the complex conditions of the modern environment.
+This was explored in the current paper through the analysis of the global success of the Starbucks café chain.

 Keywords: Leadership, Servant leadership, Starbucks, Culture, World Economies, Comparative Advantage.